What electricity choices could look like

 How do CCAs work?

 We may not typically think that hard about how electricity reaches our homes.
-For most of us in the Bay Area it all comes the same way: through PG&E. The company sends us power from a blend of sources: mostly natural gas, nuclear, and large hydroelectric, plus about 19% from renewables.
+For most of us in the Bay Area it all comes the same way: through PG&E. The company sends us power from a blend of sources: mostly natural gas, nuclear, and large hydroelectric, plus about 27 percent from renewables.
 For a long time, its portfolio was the only one available.
-Then in 2002, the legislature passed a bill known as AB 117 -- Community Choice Aggregation (CCA).
+Then in 2002, the legislature passed a bill known as AB 117 – Community Choice Aggregation or CCA.

-“Basically it enables local communities to come together and purchase renewable energy and sell it competitively within their service area,” says Jamie Tuckey, the communications director for MCE -- the state’s only functioning CCA.
+“Basically it enables local communities to come together and purchase renewable energy and sell it competitively within their service area,” says Jamie Tuckey, the communications director for MCE.

 “Right now we have contracts with 11 different suppliers for more than 15 different power projects that are being built for our customers,” says Tuckey.
 “So we take care of making sure that there's enough electricity being put on the grid for our customers and that’s separate from PG&E.”

-About 99% of MCE customers choose the Light Green option -- not exclusively renewables, but still more than twice as much as what they’d get from PG&E. Residents and businesses in the covered area have a choice: pay a little extra for a MCE Package, or opt out and continue as a PG&E customer.
-A Light Green bill is about $1 higher than what’s average for PG&E; a Deep Green bill is about $6 higher.
+Right now, residents and businesses in the covered area have a choice: choose an MCE Package, or opt out and continue as a PG&E customer.
+A Light Green bill is about $19 lower per year for a resident than what’s average for PG&E; a Deep Green bill is about $41 higher per year.

 Paying PG&E... for what you don’t use